brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 But there was more to it.
 Things were afoot.
 Now, you get to find out just what they were.

-The fact is: this site, having just entered its second year of life, now comes to you via a different SSG---one also born in 2018, called [Eleventy](https://11ty.io).
+The fact is: this site, about to enter its second year of life, now comes to you via a different SSG---one also born in 2018, called [Eleventy](https://11ty.io).

 Yep, that's what I said.
 Eleventy.
 Not Hugo any more.